 Instead of employees determining whether they need an ERP or CRM or Office user account, they can instead put together the features they need for their specific role, regardless of which application the functions originally belonged to.

 If you as a customer buy a ‘job role’ instead of a ‘user account’, then it is obviously important for Microsoft to have the proper understanding of what the job role covers.
 But the content of job roles can vary enormously from company to company, and Microsoft has promised sceptics that the role-based licensing model is sufficiently flexible to support modern, agile and changing job roles.

 And just to be on the safe side, Microsoft has also decided to keep the traditional licensing model available as well.

 As a customer, you have a Microsoft Dynamics 365 “plan” that specifies which features are available to which users.
 It is the same concept that is familiar from other software packages like Office, which consists of many applications for which a company has an overall subscription plan, but where various employees have access to more or fewer parts of the package.

-The biggest decision is whether you want the Business Edition with NAV or the Enterprise Edition with AX.
+The biggest decision is whether you want Business Central with NAV or the Enterprise Edition with AX.

 It is not just a question of which option you might already be used to – it is also a question of what functionality will be available and how many users will need to be able to use the solution.
 It is one of those decisions that are hard to change later.